tiayyba/CYT180_Lab5/index.md

 **Cross‑Host Comparison & SOC Summary**
   - Compare Device A vs Device B (IOC frequency, failure counts, notable differences).
-  - Include in your video a 5–8 sentence SOC‑style summary in markdown that answers:
+  - Prepare to explain the following in your video:
-    - What happened?
+    - What happened on each device?
     - What evidence supports your conclusion?
-    - Does this look like a brute‑force/scanning campaign?
+    - Does the activity resemble brute‑force or scanning?
-    - Whether both devices show similar or coordinated activity
+    - Do both devices show **similar** or coordinated behavior?
-    - What next steps would you recommend (e.g., blocking, MFA enforcement, log retention, alerting thresholds)?
+    - What next steps would you recommend (e.g., blocking the IP, enabling MFA, adjusting alert thresholds, improving log retention)?
 ----

 ## Submission Instructions